Exponential Scaling Barriers for Variational Quantum Eigensolvers: Methods

 Standard ADAPT-VQE appends a single operator per iteration, which can lead to slow convergence for larger systems.
 The TETRIS extension~\cite{tetris_vqe_paper} addresses this limitation by appending multiple operators simultaneously, provided they act on disjoint qubit subsets.
 This parallelization significantly reduces $n_{\mathrm{ADAPT}}$ while maintaining comparable total parameter counts and circuit depths.
 Due to these favorable properties, we employ the TETRIS extension throughout this study unless stated otherwise.

 For the VQE optimization within each ADAPT iteration, we employ the BFGS optimizer as implemented in Scipy~\cite{scipy_ref} combined with Hessian recycling~\cite{hessian_recycling}.
+Each inner VQE optimization was run to convergence with a gradient tolerance of $10^{-6}$.
 In this approach, the inverse Hessian matrix from the previous optimization is expanded with identity blocks for newly added parameters and used to initialize the subsequent optimization.
 Since parameters are initialized with their optimized values from the previous iteration, this strategy preserves curvature information across ADAPT iterations, reducing both classical computation time and the number of quantum measurements required for gradient evaluation.
 All quantum simulations in this work are performed as exact statevector simulations using Qulacs~\cite{qulacs_ref}.

-Throughout this work, we quantify convergence by the energy error $\varepsilon = E_\mathrm{VQE} - E_\mathrm{CASSCF}$, which measures the deviation from the target state energy obtained from classical CASSCF calculations (Section~\ref{sec:classical_reference}).
-We define chemical accuracy as $\varepsilon_{\mathrm{chem}} = 1.6 \times 10^{-3}~E_h$ (approximately 1~kcal/mol), which serves as our primary reference point for comparing algorithm performance across different systems.